not-sekiun/PyIris/README.md

 - Inspired by [Powershell Empire](https://github.com/EmpireProject/Empire) and [Brain Damage](https://github.com/mehulj94/BrainDamage)
 - Thanks to ev-ev for helping me in the earliest stages of the project and in helping me to create PyIris
 - Thanks to Dharshan2004 for helping build a part of the in-memory webcam module and test PyIris on Debian
+- Thanks to my brain for formulating this whole project

 # License
 Licensed under Mozilla Public License Version 2.0 - See the "LICENESE.md" file for more details